CEduardoSQ/peru_poverty_sat/CONTRIBUTING.md

 [optional footer(s)]
 ```

-**Types:**
+The recommended length for the first line is 50 characters, and the rest should be wrapped at 72 characters.

+**`type`:**

-- `feat`: Introduces a new feature to the codebase.
+- `feat`: Introduces a new feature.

-- `fix`: Patches a bug in the codebase.
+- `fix`: Patches a bug.

+- `test`: Changes to the tests.

+- `docs`: Changes to the documentation.

-- `build`: Changes that affect the build system or external dependencies.
+- `build`: Changes to the build system or external dependencies.

 - `ci`: Changes to the CI configuration files and scripts.

-- `docs`: Changes to the documentation.
+- `perf`: Changes to the performance.

-- `perf`: A code change that improves performance.

-- `test`: Adding or correcting tests.

-- `refactor`: A code change that improves the internal structure of the code without altering the effectiveness and efficiency.
+- `refactor`: Changes to the internal structure of the code without altering the effectiveness and efficiency.

-**Scope (optional):**
+**`scope`:**

-The scope provides contextual information about the commit's change.
+The scope provides additional contextual information about the commit change.
 It consists of a noun describing a section of the codebase that the commit modifies.

-### [GitHub Flow][4]
+### [GitHub Flow][github-flow]

-We follow the [GitHub Flow][4] branching strategy, ensuring a clear and reviewable process for all contributions.
+We follow the [GitHub Flow][github-flow] branching strategy, ensuring a clear and reviewable process for all contributions.

-1. Create a branch from `main` for your contribution.
+1. Create a new branch from `main` for your contribution.
 For example:

     - `feat/add-new-model`